 The LOCATOR® abutment holder sleeve makes it easier to deliver a LOCATOR® abutment, and it retains the abutment while threading it into the implant.
-The LOCATOR® abutment holder sleeve can be autoclaved.

 The middle section of the LOCATOR® core tool is used for inserting replacement males into the denture caps.
 To do this, unscrew the tip.
 Press the exposed end of the replacement male into the denture cap.
 You hear a click when the replacement male is fixed firmly in the cap.